minhthanh3145/minhthanh3145.github.io/_posts/2020-12-20-synthesis-of-risk-management.md

 header-img: "assets/images/orchard-of-thomas.png"
 ---

+A look at risk management from biology, system thinking, philosophy and more.

 **Controlled fires**

 People tend to overestimate risks and underestimate opportunities because, evolutionarily speaking, missing a threat is more detrimental than missing an opportunity.
 You can survive on an empty stomach for days if you miss a deer, but missing a lion or a wolf would result in an unfavorable outcome immediately.
 That said, taking risks in a controlled manner has many benefits, and sometimes is crucial to survival and growth.
 A case in point is the fact that humans use controlled fires to improve the ecological health of forests.